Giterally/Giterally.github.io/README.md

 ### 1: Comparing the Efficacy of 2 Machine Learning Stock Predictors

 **Description:**
-• Developing a Python machine learning model to predict movements in securities pricing
-• Developing a trading simulation in C++ to track the efficacy of the model.
-• Coding in Python and the Scikit-learn library (Random Forest Generator) for one model.
-• Coding with Pytorch developing a stock price forecaster using a Recurrent Neural Network: LSTM (Long Short-Term Memory) for the other model.
+- Developing a stock predictor using Python, comparing the efficacy of the scikit-learn library’s Random Forest Generator to the use of PyTorch for stock price forecasting using a Recurrent Neural Network: LSTM (Long Short-Term Memory).
-• Training both models on the same dataset of daily AMZN price history and comparing output in terms of Mean Absolute Error (MAE), Root Mean Squared Error (RMSE), R-squared (R²) value.
+- Executed quantitative methods such as rolling averages and threshold probabilities, evaluating output based on various error metrics as well as a trading simulator I built using C++.
-• Planning integration of pre-trained Large Language Models from the Hugging Face repository for news feed price predictions.
+- Planning integration of pre-trained LLMs from Hugging Face to make real-time predictions on price reactions to news feed.

 **Technologies used:**
 - Python: Numpy, Pandas, Scikit-Learn, Pytorch